What is an FHA Loan?

 - Low credit scores are not the end of the world.
 With FHA loans, low credit scores often make a person more likely to be approved.
 This is because FHA loans are designed and geared toward helping single individuals and families looking to purchase their first home.

 FHA loans offer individuals, especially those with more meager credit histories, the opportunity to secure funding to purchase a home.
 Paying attention to qualification requirements and looking at more than one lender increases a person’s chances of securing an FHA loan.

+Thank you for reading CFI’s explanation of an FHA loan.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst certification program, designed to help anyone become a world-class financial analyst.
 The following resources will be helpful in advancing your financial education: